anyscale/madewithml.github.io/docs/courses/mlops/cicd.md

 ## Deployment

 There are a wide variety of GitHub actions available for deploying our ML applications after all the integration tests have passed.
 Most of them will require that we have a Dockerfile defined that will load and launch our service with the appropriate artifacts.
-Read more about ML deployment in our [lesson](deployment.md){:target="_blank"}.
+Read more about ML deployment infrastructure in our [lesson](infrastructure.md){:target="_blank"}.

 - [AWS EC2](https://github.com/aws-actions), [Google Compute Engine](https://github.com/google-github-actions), [Azure VM](https://github.com/Azure/actions), etc.
 - container orchestration services such as [AWS ECS](https://github.com/aws-actions/amazon-ecs-deploy-task-definition)  or [Google Kubernetes Engine](https://github.com/google-github-actions/setup-gcloud/tree/master/example-workflows/gke)